Iran–North Korea relations: History

 During the first decades of the Cold War, the Imperial State of Iran had no relations with the Democratic People's Republic of Korea, particularly due to Iran having relations with the Republic of Korea that were established in 1962.
 Both countries were allied in the U.S.-led Western Bloc.
-In April 1973, however, Iran established diplomatic relations with North Korea.
+In 1971-1972, the DPRK expressed support for Iraq's territorial claims against Iran, and condemned the Iranian seizure of Abu Musa and the Greater and Lesser Tunbs.
+In September 1972, however, the visit of an Iranian table tennis team in the DPRK indicated the start of a rapprochement between Pyongyang and Tehran.
+In April 1973, Iran established diplomatic relations with North Korea, a decision that Deputy Foreign Minister Ahmad Mirfendereski justified on the grounds that "keeping the North Koreans isolated would not serve a useful purpose; on the contrary, bringing them more fully into the diplomatic world would make them behave more responsibly."
 In the following years, the two states concluded various bilateral agreements related to trade and payment (1973), cultural cooperation (1974), and inter-news agency (1978), but Iran's overall contacts with the DPRK lagged far behind its extensive cooperation with the ROK.
 In 1979, the pro-U.S. monarchy was deposed and was replaced with an Islamic Republic, which facilitated the improvement of Iranian-North Korean relations.
+North Korea's Rodong Sinmun consistently refrained from covering the Iranian protests until the departure of the Shah and the collapse of Shahpour Bakhtiar’s provisional government, but once Ayatollah Ruhollah Khomeini established his administration, the DPRK diplomats in Tehran made intense efforts to have good relations with his government.
+During the Iran hostage crisis, North Korea was one of the few states that openly sided with Tehran against Washington.
+In January 1980, the DPRK concluded its first trade agreement with the Islamic Republic of Iran.
+In early October 1980, shortly after the outbreak of the Iran-Iraq War, three Iranian Boeing 747 cargo planes flew to North Korea and returned with medical supplies and artillery shells, which is the first known instance of military cooperation between the two countries.